-Particles can be made semi-transparent by setting the
+Particles can be made semi-transparent by setting their

 Transparency particle property.

-Transparency value of 0 lets a particle appear fully opaque, while any value between
+Transparency value of 0.0 lets a particle appear fully opaque, while any value

 Compute property modifier.

 Simply enter the desired transparency value into the expression field and the

 Compute property modifier will assign that value to

 Sometimes you want to make only a subset of the particles semi-transparent.
 For this, first select the particles,

 Activate its Compute only for selected particles option to restrict the assignment of the